Arvato-Systems/Serverless-HandsOn2/README.md

 Logon to the [Azure Portal](https://portal.azure.com) and navigate to the previously create Resource Group, or create a new one.

 ## Storage Account
-Create a storage account and set the Account kind to **StorageV2 (general purpose v2)**.
+Create a storage account and set the Account kind to **StorageV2 (general purpose v2)** and use **LRS** as Replication.
 Next activate the static website hosting feature (currently in preview).
 ![Settings Blade](images/StorageAccount-StaticWebsite.png "Settings Blade")

 Please enable the **Static website** feature and set the Indes and Error document to *index.html*.
 This demo will not use a dedicated error document.
+Hint: The endpoint field will be visible only after you click on the Enabled button.

 ## Cognitive Services
 The solution uses the services *Text Translation* and *Text Analytics*.
 Both of them need to be create separately.